CBA Program Agreement & Policies

 The following policies have been established by the Cedar Brook Academy Board and apply to those families who have children enrolled in Cedar Brook Academy (CBA).

-Payment of Fees - A monthly summary of tuition and other fees assessed during the prior month will be sent to each enrolled family.
-Families with account balances remaining over 60 days will be charged a $25.00 late fee.
-Once notified of the overdue balance, it is the responsibility of the family to pay the balance in full or to contact Diane Branham at the CBA office to establish a payment plan.
-Families with balances over 90 days (except with an approved payment plan) will be dropped from enrollment.
+- Payment of Fees – Families choosing to pay monthly will receive a monthly summary of tuition and other fees assessed during the prior month.
+Account balances are due by the last day of the month, and any accounts with past due amounts by the 10th day of the next month will be assessed a $10 late charge.
+It is the responsibility of the family to pay the balance in full.
+Families with balances over 90 days (with 3 late fees assessed) will be dropped from enrollment.
 Complete payment of all accounts for a school year is required prior to enrollment in the next year’s program or to receive transcripts or to transfer student records or to register for Thursday Classes.

 Cedar Brook Academy is deeply committed to providing the best in teachers, excellence in academic offerings, and a social and spiritual experience uniquely designed to serve Christian home school families and students.
 This is a challenging task and the expectations are high for parents, teachers, students, and staff.
 For college-bound high school students, it should be noted that all college applications now require the high school guidance counselors to report any disciplinary violation by a student when writing a recommendation for that student’s acceptance.